AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingAnomalyDetectionModel.md

 if (isNormalProbability <= 0.03) then -- Can be changed instead of 0.03.

---- Do a logic here to extend the play time for the next session.
-For example, bonus currency multiplier duration or random event.
+--- Do a logic here to deal with the player with the anomaly.

 end